mbwatson/icees-docs/src/pages/apps/fhir_pit/index.md

 **Use Cases**

-To date, FHIR PIT has been used to integrate FHIR files from [CAMP FHIR](https://github.com/ResearchSoftwareInstitute/data-translator/blob/master/src/pages/apps/camp_fhir) with the public exposures data shown in the figure in the context of a use case that aims to explore environmental influences on asthma.
+To date, FHIR PIT has been used to integrate FHIR files from [CAMP FHIR](https://github.com/ResearchSoftwareInstitute/data-translator/blob/master/src/pages/apps/camp_fhir) with the public exposures data shown in the figure above in the context of a use case that aims to explore environmental influences on asthma.
 The resultant work has been published (Ahalt et al. CTS, in press; Fecho et al. JAMIA, in press).

 **Generalizability**